Chart Color Schemes

 Chester Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Chester Hill, as evaluated at the latest Census, comprised 73.8% houses and 26.2% other dwellings.
-In comparison, Sydney metro had 62.1% houses and 37.8% other dwellings.
-Home ownership in Chester Hill was 27.5%, similar to Sydney metro's level.
-The remaining dwellings were either mortgaged (30.5%) or rented (41.9%).
-The median monthly mortgage repayment in the area was $2,167, aligning with Sydney metro's average.
-The median weekly rent figure was recorded at $380, compared to Sydney metro's $400.
-Nationally, Chester Hill's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+In Chester Hill, as per the latest Census evaluation, 73.8% of dwellings were houses while 26.2% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Sydney metropolitan area's 62.1% houses and 37.8% other dwellings.
+Home ownership in Chester Hill stood at 27.5%, similar to Sydney metro's level.
+Mortgaged dwellings accounted for 30.5% and rented ones for 41.9%.
+The median monthly mortgage repayment was $2,167, aligning with the Sydney metro average, while median weekly rent was $380 compared to Sydney metro's $400.
+Nationally, Chester Hill's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents exceeded the national figure of $375 at $380.

 Frequently Asked Questions - Housing